alexjohnives/skyguide/README.md

 4. I would like to feel that the information is informative and enhancing my experience with the Sky game and community.

 -   The clickable information content includes a visual reminder, concise text and a video.
+The addition of the Eden clock is extremely useful and as a player I would refer to it!

 ## Revisiting returning User goals